 Uveodermatologic syndrome is an immune-mediated disease where the body inappropriately attacks its own melanocytes (the pigment-producing cells).
 These cells seem most prevalent in the skin, retina, and uveal tract of the eye.
-It is speculated that the immune-reaction is initially triggered by a virus though research is on-going.
+It is speculated that the immune reaction is initially triggered by a virus though research is ongoing.

 - Male dogs are affected more than female dogs.

-How is Diagnosis Made?
+How is the Diagnosis Made?

 The best way to confirm this diagnosis is by a skin biopsy (the lip is said to be the best location).
-Treatment, however, is focused on the eye disease as this has the most serious outcome ‒ blindness ‒ while the skin disease is generally cosmetic.
+Treatment, however, is focused on the eye disease as this has the most serious outcome ‒ blindness ‒ while skin disease is generally cosmetic.

 Uveitis is most literally inflammation of the uveal tract of the eye.
 The uveal tract consists of the iris (the colored portion), the ciliary body (the area inside from which the lens is suspended), and the choroid (the vascular coating of the inside).
-The treatment for uveitis due to VKH syndrome is the same as for other causes of uveitis.
+The treatment for uveitis due to a VKH-like syndrome is the same as for other causes of uveitis.

-Thanks go to the Animal Ophthalmology Clinic, Ltd. for these pictures.
+Thanks to the Animal Ophthalmology Clinic, Ltd. for these pictures.
 See the complete case study of Sheila.

 For more information on living with a blind dog, see Blinddogs.net or Petfinders.
-There is also a book by Caroline Levin titled Living with Blind Dogs: A Resource Book and Training Guide for the Owner's of Blind and Low-Vision Dogs.
+There is also a book by Caroline Levin titled Living with Blind Dogs: A Resource Book and Training Guide for the Owners of Blind and Low-Vision Dogs.